Wedding planning SaaS AI Product Engineering Plannerd · May 25, 2026

 What we built

-The platform is split into role-based workflows.
-The planner role manages the engagement (decisions, budget, vendors, design inspiration).
-The client (couple) role moves through the same surfaces with permissions trimmed to what they need to see and approve.
-Both roles share guest list and seating management, with conflict detection at the table level.
+The platform is split by role.
+The planner role manages the engagement: decisions, budget, vendors, and design inspiration.
+The client role moves the couple through the same surfaces with permissions trimmed to what they need to see and approve.
+Both roles share guest list and seating management, with conflict detection at the table level so a seating change that breaks another table gets caught before it becomes a problem at the venue.

 Outcome